rajnee/android/InstagramViewer/README.md

  * [x] Required: User can see the following details: photo, user name, caption
  * [x] Optional: User can see additional fields: liked by count, displaying against a thumbs up icon
  * [x] Optional: User can see a profile picture on the top of picture
+ * [x] Advanced: User can refresh by pulling down, used SwipeRefreshLayout from android support bundle

     Notes: